microsoft/qsharp/katas/content/random_numbers/random_two_bits/index.md

 **Stretch goal:** Can you do this without allocating qubits in this operation?
 <details>
   <summary><b>Need a hint?</b></summary>
-  Remember that you can use the previously defined operations, which for convenience is already available for you to use in this exercise.
+  Remember that you can use previously defined operations to implement your solution.
+For convenience, the <b>RandomBit</b> operation is already available for you to use in this exercise.
 </details>